 The helpful team at Motorhome Protect are specialists in arranging cover from a range of trusted providers.
 Whatever your budget and requirements, you can rest assured we’ll find a policy that’s right for you and your vehicle.

 We can arrange unlimited cover across all the countries of the EU, with policies available for unlimited mileage.
-We can offer discounts for motorhome and campervan club members, too, and will consider covering drivers with previous convictions and claims.
+We will consider covering drivers with previous convictions and claims.

 Personal camping effects of up to £3,000 can be protected, and we’ll even give you six months to complete a restoration project on your home on wheels.